 What else can turntables under $1000 offer?

 The performance is optimized by making sure that the operation of all of the components is harmonized and accurate.
-The motor, being belt-drive or direct-drive, has to keep up to its rotation speed.
+The motor, being belt drive system or direct drive system, has to keep up to its rotation speed.
 The anti-skating and the tracking have to be balanced with the tone arm’s weight.
 Furthermore, the cartridge has to deliver the electric signal at a given time, and the preamp has to be able to enhance the sound to the desired level.
 In short, everything has to work like a good clock mechanism, only for turntables.

 All of the previous enhancements have to be packed in a nice, solid turntable.
 That’s why manufacturers tend to use such materials that are not easily breakable when making turntables under $1000.
 Of course, they also make sure that the turntable’s design doesn’t fall behind its built quality.
 For this reason, they give the turntables and their parts some interesting shapes and stylish colours.
 A lot of them also go for platters that are transparent and base colours that look stylish.
 Nevertheless, a turntable under $1000 is always going to be ‘an unbreakable beauty.’